anzbert/rusty_link/README.md

 Requires a recent version of CMake (3.14 or newer) to be installed and available in your terminal.
 Test with `cmake --version`.

-Linux may require a few more system libraries to be installed for C compilation depending on your distro, eg `build-essential` `libasound2-dev` `pkg-config`, etc...
+Linux _may_ require a few more system libraries to be installed for C compilation, depending on your distro, like `build-essential`, `libclang-dev` or `libasound2-dev` and `pkg-config` for examples, etc...

 ## Thread and Realtime Safety